 Not to be confused with the LISR above, the Term Life Rider or Renewable Term Rider offers straight up term life insurance that can be, but won’t automatically be, converted to permanent life insurance sometime in the future.

-The term life rider is a fantastic option for young adults just starting out who want to practice infinite banking and want a sizeable death benefit to protect their family.
-The term rider provides additional death benefit coverage that can be converted to permanent coverage down the road.
+The term life rider is a fantastic option for young adults just starting out who want to practice infinite banking and want a sizeable death benefit to protect their family. because the rider provides additional death benefit coverage that is often converted to permanent coverage down the road.